 Houison, J., & Royal Australian Historical Society.
 (1935).
 John and Gregory Blaxland / by J.K.S.
 Houison.
 Sydney, N.S.W.: S.n.

-William Lawson, Journal of an expedition across the Blue Mountains, 11 May - 6 June 1813, together with wax impression of Lawson's seal, State Library of New South Wales, Safe 1/97, Safe 1/97.
+William Lawson, Journal of an expedition across the Blue Mountains, 11 May - 6 June 1813, together with the wax impression of Lawson's seal, State Library of New South Wales, Safe 1/97, Safe 1/97.

 Leyden, P., & Curtis, J. (1964).
 Crossing the blue mountains / written and edited by Peter Leyden ; layout and art by John L. Curtis.
 (A visual Australian history).
 Sydney: Peter Leyden Pub.